Sacramento Courthouse FAQs

 Essential "Boots on the Ground" Information from Richard Quiles

-Q: Can I bring my cell phone into the courthouse?
+Q: Can I bring my cell phone into the Sacramento Courthouse?

 Q: Am I allowed to take photos or videos inside the courthouse?